-The town of Mont-de-Marsan is inland in Aquitaine, in the Landes department and south of the Parc Naturel Regional des Landes de Gascogne.
+The town of Mont-de-Marsan is the capital of the Landes department of Aquitaine, and south of the Parc Naturel Regional des Landes de Gascogne.
 It is at the confluence of the Midou river and Douze river (which together form the Midouze river).

-Children will enjoy the animal park in the Parc de Nahuques, where they can see animals such as sheep, llamas, goats and emus while garden enthusists will perhaps prefer the Parc Jean Rameau with its extensive plant collection.
+Children will enjoy the animal park in the Parc de Nahuques to the east of the town centre, where they can see animals such as sheep, llamas, goats and emus while garden enthusists will perhaps prefer.
 These are just two of the parks in Mont-de-Marsan and help explain how it was awarded the prestigious 4* town in bloom award.

 Mont-de-Marsan is also an important base for the French air-force.

 The most visited attraction near Mont-de-Marsan is at the town of Saint-Sever, about 15 kilometres south of here where you can see a very impressive example of roman style architecture and stone carvings at the 11th century Abbey Church of Saint-Sever.